pokepark/PokemonRaidBot/README.md

 Specify the amount of minutes which need to pass by after raid has ended before the bot executes the cleanup.
 Times are in minutes in `CLEANUP_TIME_TG` for telegram cleanup and `CLEANUP_TIME_DB` for database cleanup.
 The value for the minutes of the database cleanup `CLEANUP_TIME_DB` must be greater than then one for telegram cleanup `CLEANUP_TIME_TG`.
 Otherwise cleanup will do nothing and exit due to misconfiguration!

 Finally set up a cronjob to trigger the cleanup.
 You can also trigger telegram / database cleanup per cronjob: For no cleanup use 0, for cleanup use 1 and to use your config file use 2 or leave "telegram" and "database" out of the request data array.
-Please make sure to always specify the cleanup type which can be `raid`.
+Please make sure to always specify the cleanup type which needs to be `raid`.

 A few examples for raids - make sure to replace the URL with yours: